 Define your priorities in terms of human worth rather than net worth

 When you only focus on net worth, you lose and everyone around you loses, as well.
 There might be some short-term gains, but they aren’t sustainable.
 Shkreli liked to use “capitalism” and “maximizing profits for investors” in his defense of raising the price of Daraprim from $13.50 per tablet to $750 per tablet.
 But investors are better off when customers are happy and well-served.
 That’s what he was missing.

 Treat people the way you would want to be treated

 It’s a tried and true expression, but one that many leaders forget, especially when dealing with the day-to-day pressures of life and work.
 Shkreli, of course, was not just the antithesis of this golden rule, but he took rudeness to the extremes.
 He spent much of his time on social media bragging about himself.
 He was dismissive of other people’s ideas.
 (Hillary Clinton, Bernie Sanders, and Donald Trump all criticized him; and in response to Clinton’s call for him to lower the drug price, he simply tweeted, “LOL.”)
 And he spent millions on a rare album that music fans were desperate to hear, then said he had no plans to even listen to it.

 For me, those three concepts are more basic to leadership than any legal standards Congress could enact.
-If we implement those tenets in our leadership, we build trust through transparency and our influence will make a positive difference.Tags: CEO, golden rule, leadership, Martin Shkreli, reputation, service, Turing Pharmaceuticals
+If we implement those tenets in our leadership, we build trust through transparency and our influence will make a positive difference.Tags: CEO, corruption, fraud, golden rule, leadership, Martin Shkreli, reputation, service, Turing Pharmaceuticals